Best AI Robo-Advisor Alternatives for Young Investors in 2026

 SoFi

 A mobile-first money app that bundles automated investing, self-directed investing, and everyday banking in one place.
 The automated portfolios are built from low-cost ETFs, and the broader app puts investing next to your checking, saving, and any loans you are paying down.
+It can also open retirement accounts, including a Roth IRA.

 • Best for: Keeping investing, banking, and goals in one low-cost mobile app while you build the habit.

 • Why for young investors: One app for your whole money life, low fees, and a low bar to start, which suits a smaller balance and a long horizon.
+It can hold a Roth IRA so the tax-free-growth clock starts early.

 • The catch: It is a broad consumer-finance app rather than a deep research or single-stock tool, so it is light on the kind of holding-by-holding analysis a curious investor eventually wants.